dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/snowflake-permissions.md

 ## Set up Snowflake account

 This section explains how to set up permissions and roles within Snowflake.
-In Snowflake, you would perform these actions using SQL commands to set up your data warehouse and access control within Snowflake's ecosystem.
+In Snowflake, you would perform these actions using SQL commands and set up your data warehouse and access control within Snowflake's ecosystem.

 1. Set up databases
 ```